Business Analytics MSc - 2019 Entry

 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 Designed for: Highly numerate graduates seeking careers in operations research, consultancy, business analytics, data science and industrial engineering

 Duration: 12 months full-time.

-Entry requirements: 2:1 (Hons) degree UUK or equivalent) in any discipline that includes some Mathematics and/or Statistics, including, for example, Science, Engineering, Business Studies, Economics and Computer Science
+Entry requirements: 2:1 (Hons) degree UK or equivalent) in any discipline that includes some Mathematics and/or Statistics, including, for example, Science, Engineering, Business Studies, Economics and Computer Science

 English language: IELTS: Overall score of at least 7.0, with no individual element below 6.0

 If your score is below our requirements we may consider you for one of our pre-sessional English language programmes: